ksami/dotfiles/README.md

 Rename .zshrc.orig to .zshrc if you are not using oh-my-zsh
 `mv .zshrc.orig .zshrc`

-For example, to use the vim config file and colorschemes:
+For example, to use the vim config file and colorschemes/plugins:
 ```
 cd ~
 git clone https://github.com/ksami/dotfiles